-As part of its role in protecting the public, the BON may direct the DLSC to monitor a licensee's compliance with a Final Decision and Order or Order Granting a Limited License.
+As part of its role in protecting the public, the MEB enlists the services of DLSC to monitor a licensee's compliance with a Final Decision and Order or Order Granting a Limited License.

 Monitoring is housed within the DLSC's Administrative Unit, which consists of an advanced paralegal and two regulatory specialists.
-Active monitoring requires considerable resources and action by monitoring staff to ensure compliance to orders and decisions.
-Examples of such requirements include recovery of costs, work reports, drug screenings, therapy and education requirements.
+Active monitoring requires considerable resources and action by monitoring staff to ensure compliance with orders and decisions.
+Examples of such requirements include recovery of costs, work reports, drug screenings, and therapy and education requirements.